ProductsLamBoot › Install

 inside the VM (first boot into Linux installer)

 Convert VM to template.
-All clones boot LamBoot without MokManager.
-See the Proxmox integration page for the monitoring story on top of this.
+Clones inherit the trust state.
+See the Proxmox integration page for the host-side monitoring story on top of this.

 UNINSTALL